gizmo71/FSInputMapper/Controlzmo/README.md

 We could also split the landing lights into two, but it would be good to still be able to set them both at once easily - perhaps a "set for takeoff" button, including the nose light?

+Strobes might be settable in all positions using K:LIGHT_POTENTIOMETER_24_SET.

 PM Calls
 --------